NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/Bypass testing of web applications.md

 - overriding hidden input fields that are not visible on the screen but send data to the server
 - adding SQL statements to an input ([[XSS (cross site scripting)]])
 - by-passing is not always a bad thing because it can ease the testing process
+- It is possible to leverage different [[client-side input validations]]

 ## References
 [[ref_bypass_testing_of_web_app]]